tadoan/Baby_R2D2_Blynk_ESP32_DFPlayerMini/README.md

 <img src="https://user-images.githubusercontent.com/7434662/120407188-9fa6b200-c31a-11eb-9a0c-2b6b9e48dc27.PNG" height="300" />
 Select the "Joystick" option by clicking on it.
 Switch from "split" to "merge" and for the pin select "V0".
 When you're finished press "OK" in the upper right corner.

 *NOTE* Split/Merge option no longer exists.
 It has been replaced with "Simple/Advance".
-Select the V0 datastream.
+Select "Advance" and the V0 datastream.
 RE: V0 datastream, simply select "string" and save.

 <img src="https://user-images.githubusercontent.com/7434662/120407701-af72c600-c31b-11eb-890c-46038e86c878.PNG" height="300" />
 Select the left head spin button.
 Select the pin and change it to virtual and "V2".
 When you're finished press "OK" in the upper right